 BA/MEd Five-year Degree in Chemistry and Secondary Education

-This dual-degree program takes five years to complete, and enables students to earn both the BA in Chemistry and MEd in Secondary Education degrees along with the state licensure necessary to teach high school grades.
+Students completing the 5-year dual degree program earn a BA in Chemistry from the College of Arts & Science and a Master’s degree in education (MEd) from the School of Education, plus fulfill requirements for an Illinois Professional Educator License with a chemistry endorsement in high school grades 9–12.
 Numerous job opportunities are available for students interested in becoming science teachers.
 In fact, in Illinois the need for science teachers is critical.

 - Earn both degrees together in less time than it would take if pursued separately.

 - Gain broad perspective through a multidisciplinary curriculum.

 - Get real-world classroom experience in diverse settings through Loyola partnerships with schools and communities.

 - Earn a certificate to teach worldwide through the International Baccalaureate Organization.

 - Gain extensive deep experiences engaging with diverse populations, including students with special needs and those labeled as English language learners (all graduates are eligible for ESL endorsement).